nyublockchain/nyublockchain.github.io/content/future_talks/11-22/index.md

 ---
-title: On the Viability of Open-Source Financial Rails\: Economic Security of Permissionless Consensus
+title: On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus

 summary: In this meeting, Prof. Jacob Leshno will present his recent paper with Prof.Rafael Pass and Prof. Elaine Shi, "On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus".
 abstract:  In this meeting, Prof. Jacob Leshno will present his recent paper with Prof.Rafael Pass and Prof. Elaine Shi, "On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus".